ethereum-optimism/superchain-registry/CONTRIBUTING.md

 ### 1. Set env vars

 To contribute a standard OP-Stack chain configuration, the following data is required: contracts deployment, rollup config, L2 genesis.
-We provide a tool to scrape this information from your local monorepo folder.
+We provide a tool to scrape this information from your local [monorepo](https://github.com/ethereum-optimism/optimism) folder.

 First, make a copy of `.env.example` named `.env`, and alter the variables to appropriate values.

 ### 2. Run script
 #### Standard chains
-If your chain meets the definition of a **standard** chain, you can run
+If your chain meets the definition of a **standard** chain, you can run:

 ```shell